gevoganesyan/gevoganesyan/README.md

 ###

+<p align="left"> I graduated from the Faculty of Applied Mathematics and Computer Science
-<p align="left">I am a purposeful and highly motivated person ⚡ who can adjust
-quickly to new surroundings.I am ready to learn new information 📚
+I am a purposeful and highly motivated person ⚡ who can adjust quickly to new surroundings.I am ready to learn new information 📚
-and improve my skills to reach new heights
+and improve my skills to reach new heights.
+<h4>- Professional interests:</h4>Reading of
+professional books and Web-sources
+(articles, professional courses, YouTube, forums etc.), learning English
+<h4>- Hobbies:</h4>Listen to good music , I like to
+play guitar in my spare time, Watching a football ,basketball, chess
 </p>

 ###